ozturkfemre/website/content/blogs/dbclustering.md

 3. Density-based clustering algorithms typically require more memory than some other clustering algorithms, especially when dealing with high-dimensional datasets.

-4. Density-based clustering algorithms can be less effective on datasets with high dimensionality or large numbers of features, as they suffer from the \"curse of dimensionality\" which can make it difficult to identify meaningful clusters.
+4. Density-based clustering algorithms can be less effective on datasets with high dimensionality or large numbers of features, as they suffer from the "curse of dimensionality" which can make it difficult to identify meaningful clusters.

 Overall, density-based clustering algorithms can be very effective for many clustering tasks, especially when the data has varying densities and shapes.
 However, it is important to carefully tune the parameters and consider the limitations of the algorithm when applying it to a particular dataset.